BettercareHealth/bettercare/nc/nc-7.md

 ### 7-17 What is pyrexia?

-Pyrexia or fever (high body temperature) is defined as an abdominal skin temperature of 37 °C or more, or an axillary temperature of 37.5 °C or more.
+Pyrexia or fever (high body temperature) is defined as an abdominal skin temperature of 37&nbsp;°C or more, or an axillary temperature of 37.5&nbsp;°C or more.
 As newborn infants can only sweat a little, they are unable to cool themselves and, therefore, easily become too hot.

 Pyrexia may be caused by: